osmcode/osmium-tool/man/osmium-export.md

 output this attribute), `true` (output this attribute with the attribute name prefixed by the `@` sign) or any string, in which case the string will be used as the attribute name.

+Another option is to specify attributes list in a comma-separated string for the **\--attributes/-a** command-line option.
+This way you cannot control column names, but also you won't have to create a config file.

 Depending on your choice of values for the `attributes` objects, attributes can have the same name as tag keys.
 If this is the case, the conflicting tag